Truth and Reconciliation Commission (Peru): Prosecution of Fujimori

 On 27 August 2001, the Peruvian Congress lifted Alberto Fujimori's immunity and declared that he was responsible for crimes against humanity.
 President Toledo requested the Japanese authorities to extradite Fujimori to Peru, but was rejected.
 On 7 November 2005, Fujimori was arrested in Chile at the request of the Peruvian government, and later transported to Peru to be put on trial on 22 September 2007.

 Fujimori was on trial for human rights abuses from December 2007 until April 2009.
-The charges against him in regards to major incidences of crimes and violations: The 1991 Barrios Altos massacre, the killings of nine students and a professor at La Cantuta University in 1992, and the kidnappings of journalist Gustavo Gorriti and businessman Samuel Dyer.
+The charges against him in regards to major incidence of crimes and violations: The 1991 Barrios Altos massacre, the killings of nine students and a professor at La Cantuta University in 1992, and the kidnappings of journalist Gustavo Gorriti and businessman Samuel Dyer.
 Other charges against Fujimori included abuse of authority, illegal wiretapping, bribery, and corruption.
 The Supreme Court of Peru found Fujimori guilty, and he was sentenced to twenty-five years in prison.
-He was also ordered to pay reparations to survivors and victims’ relatives.
+He was also ordered to pay reparations to survivors and victims' relatives.
 An appeal was filed, however the verdict was sustained.

 On 10 October 2012, Fujimori submitted a petition for presidential pardon on humanitarian grounds, due to tongue cancer.
 On 24 December 2017, President Pedro Pablo Kuczynski granted Fujimori medical pardon, after he had served 12 years of his sentence.
 The victims of Pativilca requested the National Criminal Court to deny the pardon.
 On 19 February 2018, the National Criminal Court ruled that the former president must stand trial for his responsibility crimes against humanity.